alexsg/alexsg/portfolio/lean.md

 ---
 layout: post
-title:  "Lean"
+title: Lean
-permalink: /portfolio/lean/
+permalink: "/portfolio/lean/"
-featured_image: /media/LeanChair.jpg
+featured_image: "/media/LeanChair.jpg"
-excerpt: "A transformational chair for a variety of seating experiences"
+excerpt: A transformational chair for a variety of seating experiences
 ---
 ### Dates

 April to May 2015

 ### Built With

 [Greta Gardner](https://www.linkedin.com/pub/greta-gardner/99/418/b02), [Andy Mah](http://www.behance.net/andymah), [Jonathan Shum](http://jonathanshum.com/)

 ### Mission

 To create a transformational chair for a variety of seating experiences.

 ### Tagline

 LEAN: Your chair.
 Any way you want it.

 ### Technologies

 Adobe Illustrator, CNC Router

 ---